 Jessica O’Connell is a registered dietitian who will tackle the nutrition side of constipation using an all-natural approach.
-Your child will be Miralax free and experience soft, painless stools with regularity.
+There are other options out there besides Miralax.
+Jessica will help your child experience soft, painless stools with regularity.

 The pairing of physical therapy and nutrition is what makes The Constipation Clinic so unique.
 If Annette and Jessica feel your child could benefit from further therapy, a pediatric occupational therapist and mental health provider are available for consult within The Clinic.
 You won’t find this kind of support and help anywhere!

 Are you ready to help your child in ways that actually work?
 To be free of Miralax flushes, watching your child struggle with bowel control and worrying if anything will ever change?

 If you answered YES, don’t wait any longer.
 Contact The Constipation Clinic @ Therapy Square today!